-Recording of a 90-minute CLE/CPE webinar with Q&A
+Recording of a 90-minute premium CLE/CPE webinar with Q&A

-This CLE webinar will provide tax counsel with a practical guide to navigating the IRS rules governing sales transactions involving controlled foreign corporation (CFC) stock.
+This CLE course will provide tax counsel with a practical guide to navigating the IRS rules governing sales transactions involving controlled foreign corporation (CFC) stock.
 The panel will discuss the IRC 901(m), limitations on foreign tax credit benefits of a Section 338(g) election for buyers of CFC stock, detail the mechanics of dividend recharacterization on sales, and identify relief available under Section 1248(b).

 - Structuring purchase transactions when making a Section 338(g) election